An essential training that builds on your previous knowledge, helping you acquire new skills to support the longevity of your massage career.

 Advanced Hands Free Massage Training covers

-- The soft forearm (the fleshy inner forearm) for applying widespread general pressure – this is firmer and uses less effort than using your palm
+- The soft forearm (the fleshy inner forearm) for effleurage, petrissage and applying widespread general pressure.
+The soft forearm is firmer and uses less effort than using your hand

-- The hard forearm (the ulna) and the bony areas around the elbow for applying focused pressure in an appropriate, skillful way in order to save your fingers, thumb and knuckles
+- The hard forearm (the ulna) and the bony areas around the elbow for applying focused pressure in an appropriate, skillful and sensitive way in order to save your fingers, thumb, knuckles, wrist, lower back and shoulders

-- The whole forearm for mobilising parts of the body, for applying stretches and working with the client on their side
+- Using the whole forearm for mobilising parts of the body, for applying stretches

-- How and where to best use them
+- How and where to best use these new ‘tools’

 - How to moderate the pressure applied

-- How to adapt them to different client builds, tensions and responses
+- How to monitor and adapt to different client builds, tensions and their responses

-- How to blend them smoothly into massage sessions
+- How to blend Hands Free techniques smoothly into massage sessions

-- How to support this with good bodyuse, rather than working too hard with your arms and shoulders
+- How to support all of the above with dynamic bodyuse, rather than working too hard with your arms and shoulders

 “I now feel totally competent as a massage therapist, love hands free and I no longer have the worry that I’m going to have to give up, as I no longer have wrist, thumb and finger pain which was a real worry for me.